 - Cover and cook!

-Browning the vegetables allows the natural sugars in the vegetables to caramelize which adds and an incredible amount of flavor to the chili.
+Browning the vegetables allows the natural sugars in them to caramelize.
+This process adds an incredible amount of flavor to the chili.
 If you are in a hurry or want keep this chili recipe to a one pot dish, simply skip this step- it will still taste amazing!

 Customize Your Slow Cooker Chili

 While this recipe is the best as written (just ask my husband!
 He’ll definitely vouch for the flavors in this dish!), everyone has different taste preferences.
-Luckily, you can easily add a few ingredients and spices to your chili to make it perfect for you, full of flavors that you’ll love.
+Luckily, you can easily add a few ingredients and spices to your chili to make it perfect for you.
 Here are a few ideas to get you started:

 - Add a teaspoon of ground cumin to the mix before cooking, along with the other spices